 If the Commission or a Commission Delegee determines that an MTC does not substantially comply with applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55,

 M.G.L. c.
 94G, M.G.L. c.
-94I, or 935 CMR 501.000, the Commission or a Commission Delegee may order that the MTC shall not sell Marijuana or Marijuana Products, after a date specified.
+94I, or 935 CMR 501.000: Medical Use of Marijuana, the Commission or a Commission Delegee may order that the MTC may not sell Marijuana or Marijuana Products, after a date specified.

 The Commission or a Commission Delegee shall not make such a determination until an MTC has been notified that the MTC does not substantially comply with applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94G, M.G.L. c.
-94I, or 935 CMR 501.000, that an order to limit sales is contemplated, and that the MTC has a reasonable opportunity to correct the deficiencies.
+94I, or 935 CMR 501.000: Medical Use of Marijuana, that an order to limit sales is contemplated, and that the MTC has a reasonable opportunity to correct the deficiencies.

-An order that an MTC shall not sell Marijuana or Marijuana Products pursuant to 935 CMR 501.330(1) may be rescinded when the Commission or a Commission Delegee finds that the MTC is in substantial compliance with the applicable provisions of St. 2016, c.
+An order that an MTC may not sell Marijuana or Marijuana Products pursuant to 935 CMR 501.330(1) may be rescinded when the Commission or a Commission Delegee finds that the MTC is in substantial compliance with the applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94G, M.G.L. c.
 94I, or 935 CMR 501.000.

 501.335: Removal and Prohibition of Marijuana and Marijuana Products

 Pursuant to M.G.L. c.
 94G, § 4(a½)(xxxi) and M.G.L. c.
-94I, the Commission or a Commission Delegee may order the removal or prohibition of sales by more than one Licensee of categories of product types, of specific product types or of specific brands of products after notice and a determination that Marijuana, Marijuana Products, and Marijuana Accessories (for the purposes of 935 CMR 501.335, "Product"), which based on preliminary evidence, pose a substantial risk to the public health, safety or welfare including, but not limited to, that the product is especially appealing to Persons under 21 years of age.
+94I, the Commission or a Commission Delegee may order the removal or prohibition of sales by more than one Licensee of categories of product types, of specific product types or of specific brands of products after notice and a determination that Marijuana, Marijuana Products, and Marijuana Accessories (for the purposes of 935 CMR 501.335: Removal and Prohibition of Marijuana and Marijuana Products, "Product"), which based on preliminary evidence, pose a substantial risk to the public health, safety or welfare including, but not limited to, that the product is especially appealing to Persons under 21 years of age.

 The Commission may vote to initiate a complaint about a Product and refer that complaint to the Executive Director and Enforcement staff for investigation.